• Skip to primary navigation

 • Sieve the dry ingredients, then combine.
 I realize that not everyone reading my recipes is on a paleo diet.
 If not following any special diet, you can substitute coconut sugar for regular sugar.

 • Make a well in the middle of the flour mixture then add the eggs.
 Using a circular motion, use your whisk to combine the eggs with the flour mixture, then slowly add in the milk.
-Mix until you obtain a smooth batter, then allow the batter to rest at room temperature for 30 minutes.

 • Heat your pan and add a tablespoon of oil.
 Use a measuring cup to pour some batter to the pan then tilt the pan to spread out the batter, so it covers the whole pan.
 You can also use a round spoon for this.
-Next, cook the crepes for 1-2 minutes on each side, using a spatula to flip.
-Cook until properly browned.

-• Transfer to a baking tray or plate and cover with a clean kitchen cloth.
-Continue with the process until all the batter has been used up.
+• Continue with the process until all the batter has been used up.
 Serve these gluten-free cassava flour crepes warm, with your favorite toppings!

 useful tips